danilosh45/dotfiles/README.md

 ```
 dotfiles/
-├── fish/                # Configuration for the Fish shell
+├── zsh/                 # Configuration for the zsh shell
-├── i3/                  # Configuration for i3 Window Manager
+├── hypr/                # Configuration for hyprland Window Manager
-├── i3status/            # Configuration for i3status
+├── waybar/            # Configuration for waybar
-├── kitty/               # Configuration for the Kitty terminal
+├── ghostty/               # Configuration for the ghostty terminal
 ├── nvim/                # Configuration for Neovim
 └── ...                  # Other configuration directories
 ```